Don't see your question answered? Let us know! Contact us at 202-464-3400 or info@IBHRE.org .

 - Certified Cardiac Device Specialist (CCDS) Exam for the Allied Professional

-- Certified Electrophysiology Specialist in Adult Cardiology or Pediatric Cardiology (CEPS-AC or CEPS-PC) Exam for the Physician
+- Certified Electrophysiology Specialist in Adult or Pediatric (CEPS-A or CEPS-P) Exam for the Physician

 - Certified Electrophysiology Specialist (CEPS_ Exam for the Allied Professional

 The deadline for application submission will vary depending on the exam date.
 IBHRE must receive your application by the application deadline.
 Late applications may be considered on a case by case basis, depending on the date submitted.
 Please note that IBHRE does impose a $100 non-refundable late registration fee for all late applications.
 Contact IBHRE at email@example.com if you experience issues during the online registration process.

 Once your application has been approved, you will receive a formal confirmation and receipt via e-mail.
 The confirmation letter only confirms the approval of your application and your eligibility to take the exam.
 It does not confirm that you have scheduled an exam appointment.